Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Grammatical Error Detection

 \paragraph{Additional Baselines}

-For reference, we also provide a \textsc{Random} baseline, which classifies based on a fair coin flip, and a \textsc{MajorityClass} baseline, which in this case always chooses the positive (i.e., with an error) class.
+For reference, we also provide a \textsc{Random} baseline, which classifies based on a fair coin flip, and a \textsc{MajorityClass} baseline, which in this case always chooses the positive (``error detected'') class.